 Despite why we were drawn to this profession there are reasons why we stayed.
 One of those reasons for many of us is that we wanted the opportunity to change kids’ lives through camp.
 I believe there are 3 variables of camp that have the power to do just that.

 When I first attended summer resident camp I had just finished 5th grade.
-The camp was amazing.
+The camp was fantastic.
 They had great activities, fun campfires, a very cool camp store and the best nature center I have ever seen to this day.

 I HATED IT.

 Over half of the campers in my cabin were return campers and they all knew each other.
 This was not the first year for our counselor either.
 He knew the return campers well.
 Then there were the four of us who had never been to summer resident camp.
 I remember feeling nervous.
 Not about camp itself, but about making friends, being picked on, and not getting attention from our counselor.
 It all came true.
 Not just for me, but four the other 3 noobs.
 The return campers were drawn to our lack of confidence and our uneasiness like a dog to a rawhide bone dipped in peanut butter.
 They would verbally pick on us, sometimes right in front of the counselor, who would do nothing to stop it.
-It didn’t matter how great the activities were I couldn’t enjoy them because I didn’t feel safe or welcomed.
+It didn’t matter how great the activities were, I couldn’t enjoy them because I didn’t feel safe or welcomed.

 Needless to say I never went back to that camp.
 In fact, I never went back to any resident camp.
 Many people become camp staff because they have fond memories of being a camper.
 It was the opposite for me.
 My driving force was to make sure my campers had a safe and enjoyable experience.
 I didn’t want them to have to endure what I had gone through as a camper.